-If there’s one word that is often associated with movies, it’s “magical”.
+If there’s one word that is often associated with movies, it’s “magical.”
 After all, cinema is a medium that allows all the dreams of our imagination to come to life on the big screen.
 Special effects can give actors superpowers, or transport the audience to worlds filled with strange and mystical creatures.
 Many people use movies as an escape from their ordinary lives.
 Perhaps that’s why magic is so appealing.
-Magic allows people to do things that they normally cannot.
-It allows them to overcome obstacles that would otherwise be impossible to move.
+Magic allows people to do things that they usually cannot.
+It enables them to overcome obstacles that would otherwise be impossible to move.
 As such, wizards can be such fascinating topics for films.
-This week’s movies highlight a classic wizard and perhaps the best known wizard of all time.
+This week’s two movies highlight a classic wizard and perhaps the best-known wizard of all time.

 The Wizard of Oz